MichaelAllen1966/2004_simple_simpy_parallel/README.md

 Use `1_simplest_model_1.ipynb` to revise a simple SimPy model (non-object-oriented), and `2_simplest_model_2_with_resources.ipynb` to revise how limited resources may be added to a SimPy model.

-Use `3_single_model_run.ipynb` as your starting point to understand the object-oriented odel using a single run of a single sceanrio.
+Use `3_single_model_run.ipynb` as your starting point to understand the object-oriented model using a single run of a single sceanrio.

 Use `4_parallel_function.ipynb` to understand parallel processing across CPU cores.